 Given that disrespect is a type of rejection, your reaction probably depends on how much you care about what that person thinks of you – or how much you care about the opinions of any witnesses.

-People with positions of authority, in particular, or who are accustomed to being treated with deference and high regard generally take umbrage when someone denies them what they believe they’ve earned or have a right to.
+People with positions of authority who are accustomed to being treated with deference and high regard can take umbrage when someone denies them what they believe they’ve earned or had a right to.

 If someone treats them with less deference, with body language they consider disrespectful, or even with indifference, they perceive it as a “slap in the face.”

 Whatever degree of respect you’ve come to expect of others (regardless of their status), you feel insulted or devalued when they deny you this respect.